jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 89X Restriction on publication of reports of proceedings
 (1) No person may, without the leave of the Commissioner or a Family Court, publish a report of any proceedings under this subpart.
 (2) The Commissioner or a Family Court may grant leave under subsection (1) with or without conditions.
-(3) Every person who contravenes subsection (1) commits an offence against this Act and is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $2,000:
+(3) Every person who contravenes subsection (1) commits an offence against this Act and is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $2,000:
   (b) in the case of a body corporate, to a fine not exceeding $10,000.
 (4) Nothing in this section applies to the publication of any report in any publication that—